Variable Refrigerant Flow VRF Critical — System Shutdown

 Click each step to expand detailed diagnostic instructions.
 Follow in sequence — each step builds on the previous one.

-1 Measure Incoming Voltage at Outdoor Unit
+1 Check Incoming Supply Voltage at Outdoor Unit

-2 Check Phase Sequence (3-Phase Models)
+2 Check Phase Balance (3-Phase Systems)

 🔗 Related Error Codes — Variable Refrigerant Flow VRF